Penelope Allison: Honors and awards

 Allison is a senior fellow of the Higher Education Academy, a fellow of the Society of Antiquaries of London, an honorary fellow of the Australian Academy of the Humanities and a corresponding member of the Archaeological Institute of America.

 Research

 Allison's research focuses on household archaeology as well as gender and space.
 Her current interests have expanded to encompass households and their activities in the colonial outback in Australia and foodways material culture in the Roman and colonial worlds.
-She also has an interest in digital archaeology and the digital dissemination of archaeological data.
-This last interest can be seen in her numerous open access publications and data, including Engendering Roman Military Spaces and an online companion to Pompeian households (which includes detailed documentary information on 30 Pompeian houses and their contents, consisting of 865 rooms and more than 16,000 artifacts).
+She is also interested in digital archaeology and the digital dissemination of archaeological data.

-She has been involved in several projects: Big Data on the Roman Table (a research network), the Kinchega Archaeological Research Project, the Libarna Household Archaeology Project, People and Spaces in Roman Military Bases, and Pompeian Houses and Households.